valuev3000/ProgressiveParts/README.md

 Community Tech Tree – fully supported; nodes are assigned based on part cost.

-Other mods – the search script recognises parts from DMagic Orbital Science, Station Science Continued, SCANsat, Near Future Exploration and many others.
+Other mods: DMagic Orbital Science, Station Science Continued, SCANsat, Near Future Exploration and many others.

 🎮 Gameplay
 With each new tier: